 This cross between two powerful canine breeds — both of which have strong natural guarding instincts – is loyal and protective.
 They’re also likely to inherit the independent nature and the stubbornness from the Pit Bull Terrier side.

 The Springer Pit is a mix of an English Springer Spaniel and an American Pitbull Terrier.
 They are medium dogs with short to medium-length hair.
 Springer Pit coats can come in a variety of colors such as black, white, blue, brindle or a combination.

-These dogs are muscular and compact with strong legs and really strong jaws.
-Plus, they’re high energy dogs and require a lot of activity to dissipate all that energy.
-They tend to inherit distinctive Pit Bull qualities, such as the face and ears.
+Springer Pits are muscular and compact with strong legs and really strong jaws.
+They’re high energy dogs and require a lot of physical activity to dissipate all that energy.
+Plus, they tend to inherit distinctive Pit Bull qualities, such as the face and ears.

 However, Springer Pits are smart, easily trained and affectionate.
-They’re truly people-loving and oriented dogs.
+They’re truly people-loving dogs that love human attention.
 But don’t leave them by themselves for long periods of time, as they can develop anxiety and exhibit destructive behaviors.

 4. Greybull Pit

 The Greybull Pit is a splendid combination of the Pit Bull Terrier and the Greyhound.
 They often have the elongated body of the Greyhound, but with the overall appearance of a Pit Bull.
 But even so, there’s a lot of room for variation in looks.

 Greybull Pits grow to be 17 to 30 inches and weigh 30 to 85 lbs.
 The wide range in size often depend on which parent they take more from.
 All we can say is, the Pit Bull side brings in more heft and durability into their frames.